How to Avoid 8 Common Debt Settlement Pitfalls

 Solution: Get ready for the long haul.

-During the debt settlement process, you’ll save up money to offer your creditors.
+During debt settlement, you’ll save up money to offer your creditors in an account that you own and control.
 It’s hard to afford this while also making your debt payments.
 So most people choose to stop paying their debts while they’re in a debt settlement program.
 (If you stop paying your debts, your credit score is likely to suffer.)

 Your creditors will probably reach out to you during this time.
 They might call you or send you letters alerting you to the amount you owe, hand your debt to a collection agency, or even sue you for the debt.
 You might also get hit with late fees.

-Debt Settlement Pitfall #4: Worrying About Your Credit Score More Than Your Wallet
+Debt Settlement Pitfall #4: Negative Impact on Your Credit Standing

 Solution: Build financial stability first.
 Better credit naturally follows.

-You may not be concerned if some of your accounts were already in delinquency.
+You might not be concerned if some of your accounts were already in delinquency.
 If your debt accounts are in collections or default, your credit score is probably already harmed.
-But if you currently have good credit, you might be reluctant to let it go.
+If you currently have good credit, you might be reluctant to let it go.

-It's important to stay focused on your main goal: becoming financially secure.
+If you choose to go ahead with debt settlement, stay focused on your main goal: becoming financially secure.

 Debt Settlement Pitfall #5: Going It Alone When You’re Stressed